attdevsupport/codekit-php/README.md

 ## Installation

+Clone the latest version of the [Codekit](https://github.com/attdevsupport/codekit-php) to a folder.

-Copy the 'lib' folder to the the _DocumentRoot_ folder; for example, this folder might be: _/var/www/_
+From the Codekit folder, copy the 'lib' folder to the _DocumentRoot_ folder; for example, this folder might be: _/var/www/_

 ## Usage